1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Kol'tsov.md

 	- Article by Denin: “Academicians Kol’tsov and Serebrovsky,  and the various “knights of the gene,” jealously guarding the special and monopolistic role of the genes.
 Ye”  [^2]
 - Pravda article compared him to "fascist thug Lenz"[^4]
 - Was capaining to be president of the AS.[^5]
-- Was said to be a eugenicist by Prezent
+- Was said to be a eugenicist by Prezent[^6]
-	- Actually a part of a science fiction though experemnt of alien races breeding us.[]
+	- Actually a part of a science fiction though experemnt of Martians breeding us.[^7]